 Upstate New York-based singer-songwriter Maxine Kembo shares new single “Good Excuse”

 At just 18 years old, the Upstate New York-based singer-songwriter, Maxine Kembo, is quickly becoming a promising new voice in indie pop.
 She began sharing snippets of her music on TikTok in 2021, drawing attention for her journalistic lyrics and catchy melodies.
-By the following year, those early clips turned into official releases on Spotify, marking the start of a steadily growing catalogue and most recently, giving us her latest album Star.
+By the following year, those early clips turned into official releases on Spotify, marking the start of a steadily growing repertoire and most recently, giving us her latest album Star.

 Maxine Kembo’s latest album, Star, explores love in all its messy stages: infatuation, disappointment, and the slow unravelling that follows.
 One of the album’s standout moments, “Good Excuse”, plays like a modern heartbreak anthem.